sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ## Introduction

-A common approach I follow when programming -- and I'm not proving the correctness of those programs -- is to "generalise from the specific".
+A common approach I follow when programming -- and not proving the correctness of those programs -- is to "generalise from the specific".
 While trying to solve a programming problem, I find it easier to work with more concrete concepts first and only later to generalise my solution.

 A simple of example of this might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.